General D: Early career

-In 1990, at the age of nineteen, General D was one of organizers of the very first rap festival in Portugal.
+In 1990, at the age of nineteen, General D was one of the organizers of the very first rap festival in Portugal.
 The event was held at the Sociedade Filarmónica Incrível Almadense, in Almada.
-There he presented the rap group Black Company (of which he was one of the founding members) and also the project, Africa Power.
+There, he presented the rap group Black Company (of which he was one of the founding members) and also the project, Africa Power.
 He also performed with his first band along with co-members, singer Maimuna Jalles and the rapper, Lince.

 In 1991 he made his first studio recording as a guest vocalists and lyricist on the track "MC Holy" by the Portuguese new-wave band, Pop dell'Arte for their album, Ready-Made.

 It was through the TV program, Lentes de Contacto (produced by Latina Europa), where General D met composer/producer Tiago Lopes who in 1993 invited him to record the track "Norte Sul" for the film, Até amanhã, Mário (See You Tomorrow Mario).
 This gained the attention of several Portuguese record labels and General D eventually signed a multiple-album deal with Valentim de Carvalho, a local sub-division of EMI Records.